-The interest coverage ratio is used by the REIT to determine the REITs ability to service the interest requirements of its outstanding debt.
-The ratio is calculated by dividing Adjusted EBITDA by the REITs interest obligations for the period.
-Management considers this non-IFRS measure useful in assessing the REITs ability to service its debt.
+The interest coverage ratio is used by the REIT to determine the REIT's ability to service the interest requirements of its outstanding debt.
+The ratio is calculated by dividing Adjusted EBITDA by the REIT's interest obligations for the period.
+Management considers this non-IFRS measure useful in assessing the REIT's ability to service its debt.

 Adjusted cash provided by operating activities measures the amount of sustainable cash provided by operating activities less interest expense.
-Adjusted cash provided by operating activities is presented in this MD&A because management considers this non-IFRS measure to be an important measure of the REITs operating performance.
+Adjusted cash provided by operating activities is presented in this MD&A because management considers this non-IFRS measure to be an important measure in assessing the REIT's availability of cash flow for distribution.